 On this page -

 Weather observations are made for a variety of reasons.
 Civil and military airfields need a continuous supply of reliable data.
 Weather services need data for day to day forecasting and climatological purposes.
 Weather monitoring is necessary for offshore exploration and routine purposes.
-National weather services usually co-ordinate all these observing systems, This includes monitoring of sites, checking instrument siting and observing practice, collection and quality assurance of the data.
+National weather services usually co-ordinate all these observing systems and this includes monitoring of sites, checking instrument siting and observing practice, collection and quality assurance of the data.
 Often but not always there is some human component added to measurements from automated instrumentation.
 These observers have usually received training by professional meteorologists.

 Because of the general interest in weather there are many more observing sites using various types of instrument.
 Mostly, these are fully automatic sites with no monitoring in real time.

 After the late-night shipping forecast on Radio 4 LW, 198 kHz, there are about 25 reports from locations around British Isles coasts starting from Tiree.
 After the early morning forecast there are about 12 station reports.
 The lists do change slightly from time to time as observing locations change.
 Some stations are manned; others are automatic stations.
 At the latter there are, currently, no reports of "weather" ie rain, snow etc.

 For a nice little read, see Weather Reports from Coastal Stations by Geoff Saunders.

 Because of pressures on time available in the BBC schedules and the importance given to the shipping forecasts over and above the actuals, it is very unlikely that the BBC will give more air time for this purpose during the daytime.